kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

-As you can see, rather than reading in the extract stage output and re-implementing the counting logic, we can simply use the concept discovery data from the extract stage to count the duos and trios fairly easily.
+As you can see, rather than reading in the extract stage output and re-implementing the counting logic, we can simply use the concept discovery data from the extract stage to count the families fairly easily.

 Best Practices
 ==============